 While insurers in the small business marketplace and the off-marketplace small group insurance market are discouraged from imposing minimum participation requirements, non-HMO insurers are permitted to impose minimum participation requirements.
 However, if a small group cannot meet the insurer's minimum participation requirements, an insurer must still permit the group to enroll during an annual small group market open enrollment period that begins November 15 and extends through December 15 of each year.
-The annual open enrollment period applies to coverage issued or renewed between November 15 and December 15 and coverage applied for between November 15 and December 15 with an effective date of January 1.
-Insurers may impose minimum participation requirements on renewal outside of the open enrollment period but only to the extent the same requirements were imposed upon the group's initial application for coverage.
+The annual open enrollment period applies to coverage issued or renewed between November 15 and December 15 and coverage applied for between November 15 and December 15 and coverage applied for between November 15 and December 15 and coverage applied for between November 15 and participation requirements on renewal outside of the open enrollment period but only to the extent the same requirements were imposed upon the group's initial application for coverage.